Meghacodess/Mars/README.md

 ## Random Forest Classifier
 To classify the extracted emotion features, I have trained a Random Forest Classifier with hyperparameter tuning using GridSearchCV.
 The model was trained on a balanced dataset using SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance.
 ### Metric Description
-1) Accuracy- The ratio of correct predictions to the total number of predictions.<br>
+ 1) **Accuracy**- The ratio of correct predictions to the total number of predictions.<br>
-2)F1 score-The harmonic mean of precision and recall.<br>
+2)**F1 score**-The harmonic mean of precision and recall.<br>
-3)Macro F1 Score- Compute F1 score for each class individually and then take the average, treating all classes equally.<br>
+3)**Macro F1 Score**- Compute F1 score for each class individually and then take the average, treating all classes equally.<br>
-4)Weighted F1 Score- Compute F1 score for each class and then take the average, but weigh by the number of true instances in each class.
+4)**Weighted F1 Score**- Compute F1 score for each class and then take the average, but weigh by the number of true instances in each class.
 I have used this in my project as our model has class imbalance, it reflects overall performance better.<br><br>

 Metric	Scores-